 Here’s how you can help

-Make your voice heard by April 14th at the latest.
-Tell the California Fish and Game Commission why you feel the Southern California and Coastal mountain lion should be listed as threatened.
+Make your voice heard by April 10th at the latest.
+Tell the California Fish and Game Commission why you feel the Southern California and Central Coast mountain lion should be listed as threatened.
 You can either use the Center for Biological Diversity’s online comment platform or contact the President of the Commission directly and include some of the following talking points.

 Letters can be sent electronically to [email protected] or by mail to: